Terms and Conditions

 (g) the Products correspond to any sample of the Products supplied by the Supplier to the Customer, and will be free from any defect making their quality unsatisfactory, which would not be apparent on reasonable examination of the sample;

-(h) the Products are intended for laboratory research and development (R&D) use only, and may not be used for any other purpose unless otherwise stated on the product label, on the product webpage or supporting documentation.
-The products may not be used in the medical, pharmaceutical, cosmetic or food production industries;
+(h) the Products are intended for laboratory research and development (R&D) use only, and unless otherwise stated on the product label, on the product webpage or supporting documentation may not be used for any other purpose, including but not limited to, in medicines, pharmaceuticals, cosmetics, foods or for commercial purposes;

 (i) the Products will comply with all laws, rules, regulations applicable to the marketing and sale of the Products in United Kingdom; and